-When examining 2016 impacts, conditions are in line with those characterized in the Biological Opinion as an average year.
-As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2016 relative to performing an incidental take assessment within the context of the Biological Opinion.
+For the San Marcos system, incidental take for the Fountain Darter went down slightly in 2017 compared to 2016.
+Slight reductions were due to a reduced restoration footprint in 2017 relative to previous years.
+The return of Texas wild rice exclusion zones in 2017 resulted in a minor amount of incidental take being calculated for the San Marcos salamander.
+When examining 2017 results, conditions are in line with those characterized in the Biological Opinion as an average year.
+As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2017 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.